bitnami-labs/katacoda-scenarios/https-configuration/step2.md

     You will see that the private key fingerprint does not match the certificate fingerprint.

-4. The next step is to create a new SSL certificate that matches the new private key.
+4. Next, create an SSL certificate that matches the new private key.
 This is a two-step process:

-    You will first generate a certificate request file.
+    * You will first generate a certificate request file.
-    You will then use the certificate request file to create a self-signed certificate, or give it to a third-party certificate authority to generate one for you.
+    * You will then use the certificate request file to create a self-signed certificate, or give it to a third-party certificate authority to generate one for you.

-You should use the domain name in the "Common Name" option.
-This example uses `example.com`.

-    If you do not specify the "subj" option, the tool will allow you to provide all the certificate data like City, Country, Department and more.
+    Begin by generating a certificate request file.
+Replace the `example.com` domain name in the command below with your actual domain name.

     `cd /home/bitnami`{{execute}}

     `openssl req -new -key server.key -subj "/CN=mydomain.com" -out cert.csr`{{execute}}

+    If you omit the `subj` parameter, you will be prompted for information on your city, country, department and more.

-    Once you generated the Certificate request, you should to the certificate authority.
-When the certificate authority completes their checks (and probably received payment from you), they will hand over your new certificate to you.
+    Once you generate the certificate request, you can approach a third-party certificate authority for verification and certificate generation.
+When the certificate authority completes its checks (and probably receives payment from you), it will send your new SSL certificate to you.

-    In our example we will create a self-signed certificate valid for 1 year.
+    Alternatively, you can create a self-signed certificate valid for 1 year from the certificate request file:

     `openssl x509 -in cert.csr -out server.crt -req -signkey server.key -days 365`{{execute}}

-4. Now we have the certificate already created so we can configure Apache to use it:
+  At the end of this step, you will have both the private key and a matching SSL certificate (either self-signed or verified by a certificate authority.

+5. Configure Apache to use the new SSL certificate.
+Copy the certificate to the `SSLCertificateFile` location, overwriting the one provided by Bitnami:

     `sudo cp server.crt /opt/bitnami/apache2/conf/server.crt`{{execute}}

     `sudo /opt/bitnami/ctlscript.sh restart apache`{{execute}}

-5. Verify the new certificate in Apache has the correct content:
+6. Verify the new certificate:

     `openssl s_client -showcerts -connect localhost:443 | more`{{execute}}